cms-analysis/CombineHarvester/VH2017/input/VHbbInstructions.md

 `PostFitShapesFromWorkspace -d output/<output_folder>/cmb/combined.txt.cmb -w output/<output_folder>/cmb/ws.root -o shapes.root --print --postfit --sampling -f output/<output_folder>/cmb/fitDiagnostics.Test.root:fit_s `

-*Note*: PostFitShapesFromWorkspace can be sped up by using the option --skip-proc-errs, which doesn't evaluate the uncertainty for the individual processes, only for the total background/total s+b/total signal.
+*Note*: PostFitShapesFromWorkspace can be sped up by using the option --skip-proc-errs, which does not evaluate the uncertainty for the individual processes, only for the total background/total s+b/total signal.
 Most of the time this would suffice.
 In addition, if you are only interested in the post-fit distributions, --skip-prefit will not extract the pre-fit shapes and uncertainties.

 To make pre- and post fit plots of the BDT distributions in the SR:\
 `python scripts/makePostFitPlots.py`\